Saturday, February 28, 2009

 Wednesday, February 18, 2009

-One of the most popular recipes on the site, this casserole gives a feeling of good ole chicken & dumplings, but in an easy casserole form.
+One of the most popular recipes on the site, this no-stir chicken and dumpling casserole, made with self rising flour, cream soup, and chicken broth, is reminiscent of the flavor of the real deal, but in an easy casserole form.

 Monday, February 16, 2009